 The law school application process is very straightforward, but it does require some planning.
-Our application deadline for fall admission is March 31, 2017.
+Our application deadline for fall admission is May 15, 2017.
 Late applications may be possible though, depending on space availability.
-Our application deadline for spring admission is November 30, 2016.
-Visit the Spring Start page to learn more about starting your legal studies at Akron Law in January.

 The following is a suggested step-by-step process to help you plan.
 You need not complete these steps in the exact order shown below, but doing so tends to offer a smooth path through the application process.

 Note that this process typically begins the year before you plan on entering into law school.
 For example, someone planning to enter law school in the fall 2016 semester would ideally begin this process in the late summer or fall 2015.
 However, if you are committed to starting in the fall 2016 semester, it is possible to start the process in early 2016.
 Here are the steps you need to take:

 - Establish an account at www.lsac.org (this is free).